ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 ## Compliance Score

-The [Compliance Score](compliance-score-methodology.md) is a core component of the way that Compliance Manager helps your organization understand and manage compliance.
-The Compliance Score for an assessment is an expression of the company's compliance with a given standard or regulation as a number, where the higher the score (up to the maximum number of points allocated for the Assessment), the better the company's compliance posture.
-Understanding the compliance scoring methodology in which assessment controls are assigned risk severity values between 1- 10 (low to high), and how completed control assessments add to the total compliance score is crucial to organizations for prioritizing their actions.
+The [Compliance Score](compliance-score-methodology.md) is a core component of Compliance Manager that helps your organization understand and manage compliance.
+Like the [Microsoft Secure Score](microsoft-secure-score.md), the Compliance Score is a behavior-based scoring system for activities related to data protection, privacy, and security in your organization.
+The Compliance Score for an Assessment is an expression of compliance with a given standard or regulation.
+The higher the numeric score, the better the compliance posture for the Assessment.
+Understanding the compliance scoring methodology is crucial for prioritizing required customer-managed control actions.

-The Compliance Score, like the Microsoft Secure Score, is similar to other behavior-based scoring systems; your organization's activity can increase its Compliance Score by performing activities related to data protection, privacy, and security.

 > [!IMPORTANT]
 > The Compliance Score does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 No service can guarantee that you are compliant with a standard or regulation, and the Compliance Score should not be interpreted as a guarantee in any way.